josephgodwinkimani/vue-commerce-lab/README.md

 # VueCommerceLab

-**Project Overview:** 🚀
+## Project Overview 🚀

-This repository houses an experimental E-commerce store that serves as a practical application for learning and implementing Laravel.
-I scaffolded this [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#breeze-and-inertia) and use [Laravel Valet](https://laravel.com/docs/10.x/valet#installation) for local development.
+This repository houses an experimental E-commerce dashboard that serves as a practical application for learning and implementing Laravel.
+I scaffolded this with [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#breeze-and-inertia) and use [Laravel Valet](https://laravel.com/docs/10.x/valet#installation) for local development.

-**Key Features:** 🛠
+### Key Features 🛠

 -   **CRUD Operations**: Comprehensive Create, Read, Update, and Delete functionalities for products and customers, showcasing Laravel's robust back-end capabilities.
 -   **[Laravel 10](https://laravel.com/docs/10.x)**: A powerful PHP framework for building scalable web applications with a clean, expressive syntax.